BuvSethia/react-quick-templates/README.md

 	rqt -p ./Hi/Sup.js

-will create the following file in the directory ./Hi/:
+will create the following file:

-	//Sup.js
+	//Sup.js, which is inside ./Hi/

 	import React, {PropTypes} from 'react';